16 ‘you-don’t need-to-tell-us-twice’ reasons Cornwall is best for a winter break

 Our favourite reasons why everyone should visit Cornwall in winter...

 1. There’s over 300 beaches and they’re all blissfully quiet

 Cornish beaches come into their own when the temperatures dip.
 Bikini clad bathers make way for cosy walkers toggled up in their winter woolies.
 You might have to share the beach with the odd kite buggy or a surfer dashing for the crashing waves, but believe us; they’ll be few and far between.

 3. There are some awesome storm watching spots

-Our coastal location is Mother Nature’s playground.
-See her whip up the elements and throw colossal waves onto the cliff sides at one of Cornwall’s many waterside hangouts or sign yourself up for a weekender with a storm-watching break.
+All around the coast the wild storms of winter whip up the elements and throw colossal waves onto the cliffs.
+Though fantastic to witness, they can also be very dangerous and care should be taken at all times.
+Luckily Cornwall has many waterside hangouts where you can safely watch or why not sign yourself up for a weekender with a storm-watching break.
 Where you ask?
 Let us be your guide.